Flooger25/DnD_Wiki/Locations/Land/old_world.md

 The following decades, new lords rose and united small lands, and the old perished.
 This time period was filled with constant warring and lack of stability.

 One of the warring lords, and considered the most successful conquerer of the lands, Keletar Mavell, had created the first newly birthed nation after conquering all of Shiria.
-As this timeframe of chaos had approached its end, Keletar had conquered many lands and had established order and unity between them.
+As this time frame of chaos had approached its end, Keletar had conquered many lands and had established order and unity between them.
 This unification would soon be known as the start of the Mavell Dynasty, for Keletar's growth in power had only begun.

 During this time period, due to the outcome of the Meridian Wars and that of the cataclysm, the unified Western Meridia had fallen to pieces.
 Similar to the rest of the Old World, Western Meridia had now been divided into smaller territories governed by local Meridia lords.
 Western Meridia would never be united again, until the New Iptian Alliance.